RGSR55/P2-Python-Flask-based-website/README.md

 # P2-Python-Flask-based-website

 <div align="justify">This is an E-Commerce website project built using JavaScript, Bootstrap, HTML and CSS for the frontend and Python/Flask along with SQLite database for the backend.
-API integration: https://fakestoreapiserver.reactbd.com/products
+API integration: https://fakestoreapiserver.reactbd.com/products <br>

 This products list website application allows users to search, sort, filter, and view detailed information with dynamic star-ranking system about products data feetching from “fakestore” API.
 This app includes user authentication with secure login/register functionality with encrypted password storage, password reset and recovery system.
 It also include features such as a wishlist, shopping cart functionality, profile painel performing CRUD operations and order management with oder history, allows complete purchasing process with order confirmation and payment gateway integration.</div>